FriendsOfTYPO3/tea/Documentation/Introduction/Index.rst

 What does it do?
 ================

-This TYPO3 extension is an example of best practices in continuous integration and automated code checks, also writing unit and functional tests with PHPUnit in Extbase/Fluid-based extensions for TYPO3 CMS, and then running them in a pipeline.
+This TYPO3 extension, based on Extbase and Fluid, is an example of best practices in automated code checks, unit/functional/acceptance testing and continuous integration (CI).

 Presentation at the TYPO3 Online Days 2021
 ==========================================

 At the TYPO3 Online Days 2021, `Oliver Klee <https://www.oliverklee.de/>`__
-held a session where her presented our approach for automating the code quality of extensions.
-Have a look at the slides and the video!
+held a session presenting our approach to automate extension code quality.
+Have a look at the slides and the video of the presentation!

 .. container:: row m-0 p-0